HuGe-S/Data-Augmentation-for-Deep-Learning-Approach-for-Surface-Defect-Detection/README.md

 # Repository useage
   To simplify the usage of the model, we build a Google colab environment to help users quickly build the framework and implement their own data augmentation method.
-  There are 4 main setp to test your framework 1.Environment installization
+  There are 4 main setp to test your framework after  clone this repository in Google Colab

+  1.Environment installization

   2.Data Augmentation method implementation

   3.Model Training

   4.Visualization using tensorboard.

   Each step is clearly marked in the google colab environment.
 To start your experiment [JUST CLICK HERE](https://colab.research.google.com/drive/1z4N_2Zc2vaYxTC1UekVL3mHfoWTylUJo?usp=sharing) or upload (https://github.com/HuGe-S/Deep-Learning-Approach-for-Surface-Defect-Detection/blob/master/Deep_Learning_Approach_for_Surface_Defect_Detection.ipynb) To your colab.

 # Things you should know after training

   There are few folder that will be autimaticlly created once you finished training.
 Checkpoint is where the model is stored, Visualization is where the images during training are stored, And in Log folder you can find how the loss value converges over time.

   We also track the loss value using tensorboard.
 Here is one example: